Dynamically generated concatenated codes and their phase diagrams: Tensor Enumerators for Code Distance

 \subsection{Non-identical nodes}

-Can we do any better than $d(t) \propto 1.521^t$ by choosing different gates or inputs at different nodes?
+Can we do any better than $d(t) \propto 1.521^t$ by choosing different isometries at different nodes?
 To answer this question, recall that the weight enumerator of a binary tree code composed of not-necessarily-identical nodes is simply the output of the tensor network contraction in~\autoref{eq:tree-enum}.

 The computational complexity for contracting this tensor network is $O(\log(n))$ when all the nodes are identical, or $O(n)$ in the general case, where $n$ is the number of physical qubits~\cite{Cao2024expansion}.
 It should be noted, however, that this complexity only accounts for the matrix multiplications and does not account for the growing cost of multiplying and storing polynomials as the degree increases.
 Fortunately, if we are interested only in the distance and not in the full weight enumerator polynomial, we can avoid the symbolic representation of the polynomials altogether, and just construct a tensor network for $d_0 = 0, d_1 = d_X, d_2 = d_Z, d_3 = d_Y$.